madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 Windows 10 guest works fine without any custom software installed.
 However, to get most of Spice and QEMU, such as to share clipboard, install [Spice guest tools](https://www.spice-space.org/download/binaries/spice-guest-tools/), in the Windows guest.
 Spice guest tool already contains the [Virtio Drivers](https://fedoraproject.org/wiki/Windows_Virtio_Drivers).

 * I changed Windows VM [NIC](https://pve.proxmox.com/wiki/Paravirtualized_Network_Drivers_for_Windows) type from `rtl3189` to `virtio`.
 * To [change](https://pve.proxmox.com/wiki/Paravirtualized_Block_Drivers_for_Windows) the VM disk type from IDE to VirtIO SCSI, I used first *Add Hardware* button to a new *Controller* of Type: SCSI, Model: VirtIO SCSI and started the VM.
 The controller was shown in the Windows Device Manager.
 After that, I shut down the VM, and changed the Disk bus to SCSI.
 After starting the VM, I checked disk type was changed in the Device Manager.

-Disk [stats](https://superuser.com/questions/130143/how-to-measure-disk-performance-under-windows):
+Hard disk access [stats](https://superuser.com/questions/130143/how-to-measure-disk-performance-under-windows) on VM (these number vary, but can give a rough idea):

  ```
  C:\Windows\system32>winsat disk -drive c
     Windows System Assessment Tool
     ...
-    > Disk  Random 16.0 Read                       655.16 MB/s          8.4
+    > Disk  Random 16.0 Read                       603.31 MB/s          8.4
-    > Disk  Sequential 64.0 Read                   2802.32 MB/s          9.2
+    > Disk  Sequential 64.0 Read                   3102.16 MB/s          9.3
-    > Disk  Sequential 64.0 Write                  1803.94 MB/s          9.0
+    > Disk  Sequential 64.0 Write                  2862.25 MB/s          9.2
-    > Average Read Time with Sequential Writes     0.208 ms          8.6
+    > Average Read Time with Sequential Writes     0.155 ms          8.7
-    > Latency: 95th Percentile                     0.513 ms          8.7
+    > Latency: 95th Percentile                     0.495 ms          8.7
-    > Latency: Maximum                             2.781 ms          8.7
+    > Latency: Maximum                             4.372 ms          8.6
-    > Average Read Time with Random Writes         0.156 ms          8.9
+    > Average Read Time with Random Writes         0.231 ms          8.8
-    > Total Run Time 00:00:05.77
  ```

 For comparison, this is what I get for Windows 10, on latest [VirtualBox](http://www.johnwillis.com/2014/03/virtualbox-speeding-up-guest-vm-lot.html) with SATA controller (without Host I/O cache) on same machine:

  ```
     > Disk  Random 16.0 Read                       99.93 MB/s          7.1